Showing posts sorted by relevance for query ste putnik. Sort by date Show all posts

 Yet more audio clarity

-Following on from yesterday's wonderful news of the Atari STe enhanced update of Dungeon Master, Peter Putnik has improved the audio for Chaos Strikes Back.
+Following yesterday's wonderful news about the Atari STe-enhanced update to Dungeon Master, Peter Putnik has improved the audio for Chaos Strikes Back.
 Once again, this news is making me jump up and down with joy!!!
 So why not make your Atari STe happy and download this DMA audio upgrade now?
 Enjoy!! :-)

 Thursday, January 14, 2016